T-Bunckenburg93/nebData/docs/hullPointDistribution-OSP.md

 Container liners are an interesting one, in that they kinda have to be 3k, else you suffer from a lack of missiles, or bad missiles.
 There is a little spike at 2800, which I assume is from having an escort/PD boat.

-I've never really played containers in MP so I don't have too many thoughts, but I think that this hull **needs** to be played as a team, and aside from horrific missile builds, there doesn't seem to be any bad builds based off of points alone.

-Thats not to say that your build is good.
+I've never really played containers in MP so I don't have too many thoughts, but I think that this hull **needs** to be played as a team, and aside from horrific missile builds, there doesn't seem to be any bad builds based off of points alone, though thats not to say that your build is good.

 ## Conclusions